alqusi1992/alqusi1992/README.md

 - 🤔 I’m looking for help with ... web & design stuff
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 LinkdIn (https://bit.ly/33a2pis)
 - ⚡ Fun fact: ...
-The wood frog can hold its pee for up to eight months
+The wood frog can hold its pee for up to eight months.